"What lies behind us and what lies before us are tiny matters compared to what lies within us." Harry Stanley Haskins

 When will I know when I am finished with counseling?
 You will be finished with counseling when you have reached the goals you set for yourself and are able to maintain the changes without counseling support.
 Though you and Julie will discuss when to end counseling, it is always up to you to determine when you are finished.
 Many clients finish counseling and then return at another time for a 'tune-up' or to address new concerns.

 Do you accept insurance?
 Julie Myers, LCPC is an in-network provider for some insurance companies.
 As a courtesy to you, she will bill these companies for services.
 However, you are responsible for any co-pays or co-insurance payments at the time of your session.
 Your insurance coverage is based on a contract between you and your insurance company and payment to your provider is not guaranteed.
 If for any reason your insurance company denies the claim for services, you are responsible for full payment to Julie Myers, LCPC.
 Julie is also an "Out-of-Network" provider for many insurance companies.
 You are encouraged to call your insurance company prior to your first appointment to verify your coverage, if your deductible has been met, and what benefits you may expect.
-The Daring Way™ and Rising Strong™ Groups will not be eligible for insurance reimbursement.
+The Daring Way™ and Rising Strong™ Groups are not be eligible for insurance reimbursement.
 Please contact Julie with any questions about this.

 Is counseling totally private?
 State laws and ethical codes require that your counselor keep your information private and confidential.
 However, there are some exceptions that require your counselor to disclose some information about you.
 These exceptions are as follows: if your counselor suspects abuse, neglect or abandonment of a child or vulnerable adult, if your counselor believes you are in imminent danger of seriously harming yourself or others, if you sign a release of confidential information giving permission for your counselor to communicate with another provider (coordinate care with your doctor for example), or there is a court order (from the judge) requiring the counselor to disclose information in a legal proceeding.
 Additionally, if you choose to use your insurance or Employee Assistance Program benefits to pay for counseling, then Julie may be required to provide confidential information about you to them.